lucymait/project-4/README.md

 ## Potential Future Features

-- Add Live Comments to each fitness class
+- To implement comments to each fitness class.
+Users could comment on the class if they attended it and give their opinion on it.
-- Max Limit on class
-- Time constraints on weekly classes (data configuration)
-- Creating secure routes in app.js
+- At the moment however many people can book onto a class.
+In reality, fitness classes have limit to how attendees.
+This would be great to implement to visually show users if a class was full if the max number was met and if a space were to open up, the class would be available to be booked again.
+- At the moment the app focuses on booking classes which are in 24 hours.
+We would like to implement classes for the week.
+- A user being able to delete their account
+- A chat feature where users could interact with an instructor if they wanted personal training.

 ## Lessons Learned

-- A big lesson learnt was the importance of how well you design your schema.
-This will have a great impact on developing the frontend, to ensure the best user experience.
+- The importance of designing your models and the fields correctly was a great lesson learnt.
+In development, by ensuring these are correct it will make accessing and making requests to the API.

-- Importance of configuring Django early e.g. configuring Images
+- Importance of configuring Django early e.g. configuring Images.
+Implementing images was done very late on during the process and required a configuration to the backend.
+It would've been wiser to have investigated this earlier to ensure our project was set up correctly.

-- Creating a fixture files early on, important in the time-frame
-- User expierence (booking confirmation)
+- Create a fixture files early on.
+Experimenting with data became incredibly difficult to keep track off whilst testing to ensure all the functionality pulled through into the frontend correctly.
+If a fixtures file was made earlier, we would've spent more time on creating functionality.